This post is also available in: Nederlands

 Why would you become a house and pet sitter?

 There are several reasons to become an international house sitter.
 Some people have multiple reasons, others might only have one.

 This is probably the main reason for people to become a house sitter.
-Most of the time you pay a subscription fee to one of the house sitting platforms once and you can apply for as many house sits as you like.
+Most of the time you pay a one-time subscription fee to one of the house sitting platforms.
+Then you can apply to as many house sits as you like.
 There are even people around that house sit 365 days a year.
 They literally travel around the world from house sit to house sit!
 That is amazing!

 Having a pet

-Being on the road for a longer time isn’t the best situation for having pets of your own.
+Being on the road for a longer time isn’t the best situation when you have pets of your own.
 With house sitting you can take care of other’s pets and feel like they are yours for a little while.
 Give them lots of love and they will give you some love back.
-So, a good solution if you like pets, but can’t have them yourself!
+So, it is a good solution if you like pets, but can’t have them yourself!

-While you would rush through a city or area to explore every corner of it when you stay in paid accommodation, you can explore on your own peace while house and pet sitting.
+While you would rush through a city or area to explore every corner of it when you stay in paid accommodation, you can explore at your own peace while house and pet sitting even more so.